R9MX4/optimization/README.md

-# Optimization
+##Optimization

-1. Open AUTOCAD/Map1.dwg in AutoCAD
+1.Open AUTOCAD/Map1.dwg in AutoCAD

 Export the coordinates of all subway stations and mountain